IB MIDDLE YEARS PROGRAMME

 -

 Does CIS offer Islamic Studies?Yes.
-It is compulsory that all Muslim students take Islamic per the Ministry of Education.
-Islamic A is offered to students of Arabic speaking nations and Arabic B in English for non- Arabic speaking nationals.
+It is a requirement of the Ministry of Education that all Muslim students take Islamic Studies.
+Islamic A is offered to students of Arabic speaking nations and Arabic B in English for non-Arabic speaking nationals.

 -

 Who are the teachers at CIS?Collegiate International is proud of its team of qualified teachers.
 Each has rich international educational experience and are all certified to teach the American Common Core Standards Curriculum.
-All teachers have a Bachelor's Degree in education or their qualified areas with year of experience either in the United States or internationally.
+All teachers have at least Bachelor’s Degrees and are professionally certified as teachers.
 All teachers are licensed through KHDA.

 -

 What educational support services are available at CIS?CIS is an inclusive school and offers support to all learners.
-Support for All Learners English Language Learning Support (ELL) is available for those students with limited English proficiency to provide.
+English Language Learning Support (ELL) is available for those students with limited English proficiency.
 ELL classes are available throughout Grades 1-12.
-Additionally, we also provide learning support for students with learning disabilities and a program of accelerated learning through the GATEWay program for students identified as academically gifted.
+Additionally, we provide learning support for students with learning differences and a accelerated learning through the GATEWay program for students identified as academically gifted.
 Emotional, career and college counseling ensure the CIS students are prepared to learn and to move on from CIS successfully after graduation.

 -